pivotal/docs-tap/service-registry/getting-started/configuring-workloads.hbs.md

 # Configure workloads in Tanzu Application Platform by using Service Registry

-This topic tells you how to configure Tanzu Application Platform workloads that run Spring Boot applications to connect to Service Registry EurekaServer resources.
+This topic tells you how to configure Tanzu Application Platform (commonly known as TAP) workloads running Spring Boot applications to connect to Service Registry `EurekaServer` resources.

-## <a id='prereqs'></a> Prerequisite
+## <a id='prereq'></a> Prerequisite

 Create a `EurekaServer` resource.
 For instructions, see [Create Eureka Servers](configuring-eureka-servers.hbs.md).

 ## <a id="claim-creds"></a> Claim credentials

-Claim credentials by run the `tanzu service resource-claim create` command or creating a `ResourceClaim`
+Claim credentials by running the `tanzu service resource-claim create` command or creating a `ResourceClaim` directly:
-directly:

 Using Tanzu CLI
 : Claim credentials by running: